 Specifically, for the geographic regions in the chart:

 A two-sided Fisher's exact test compares the counts in the pre-onset period to the counts in the post-delay period, and provides a p-value against the null hypothesis that the fraction of D614 vs G614 sequences did not change.
 We require p<0.05 in order to include the region in the bar chart.

-The "correlated variant" feature can be used to enable tracking mutations that are part of a subclade.
+The "Correlated variant" feature can be used to enable tracking mutations that are part of a variant lineage.